 For consistent PhPID, clarification of requirements, structures, and rules for strength expression within the ISO IDMP standard is needed, especially for the use of strength presentation versus strength concentration for different types of medicinal products.

 Guidance and rules for strength expression are described in ISO 11240 and ISO 11616.
-However, guidance for implementing ISO 11238 is also needed, especially for calculating the strength based on molecular weight, which differs between hydrates and anhydrous chemicals.

 4. PhPID generation